 I'm not convinced that (above a certain point) having better resources or specialised teaching matters too much in primary school, at least for most subjects.
 And where it does, £10,000+ pounds a year will buy a lot of one-on-one language and music tuition.
 (What would be an indicator of teaching quality for me is how much they are paying their teachers and what their working conditions are like, but I was unable to find any information on that.)

 We'll look at more schools, but based on this the local school is looking good.
-High school may be different, as specialised teaching and academic results will start to matter more then.
+High school may be different, as specialised teaching and an academic orientation will start to matter more then.
 (Though I actually find it off-putting that the private high school in question recently ranked 6th in the entire country for their GCSE results: I want a school that focuses on learning more broadly, not one that pressures its students into performing well on the particular exams that feed into rankings and metrics.
 And how do their figures for anorexia and suicide attempts compare nationally?)
 If Helen wants to study Latin or Greek when she's 11, for example, that would be a concrete reason to send her to a school that taught them.

 Most of this post is actually about things which surprised me, or which I wasn't expecting, not about things I knew or had decided in advance.
 Yes, I started from a position skeptical about single-sex schooling, but when I asked about a sibling school, I was expecting an explanation of what they did to address possible problems arising from that, and I was quite taken aback by the "damn the torpedoes" response I got.
 (There was also a bizarre comment here along the lines of "most of our girls have brothers, or at least fathers".)